 Our 10 Best Hotels on the Las Vegas Strip aims to help narrow down the choice and help you pick out the perfect hotel for you.
 We explain the pros and cons of each hotel and why we think you might like it or point out the things that put people off.
-Getting the Right Hotel really makes or break and while some people are sipping bubbles with a view of the Fountains, you might end up overlooking a parking lot or rooftop in a small grotty room.
+Getting the Right Hotel really makes or breaks the trip, and while some people are sipping bubbles with a view of the Fountains, you might end up overlooking a parking lot or rooftop in a small grotty room.
 Money is not always the deciding factor, choosing smart is the only way to ensure you get the best room for your budget!

 We, on the whole, tend to stay on the strip.
-Vegas is a very confined area with almost every amenity, activity and attraction concentrated in quite a small area, especially when compared to other cities, but in a way, this makes getting around worse as it’s often not worth getting a cab, but it’s still a pretty long walk.
+Vegas is a very confined area with almost every amenity, activity, and attraction concentrated in quite a small area, especially when compared to other cities, but in a way, this makes getting around worse as it’s often not worth getting a cab, but it’s still a pretty long walk.
 Wherever you stay you will end up walking A LOT.
 Even simple things like pools and restaurants in the hotel itself can be quite a hike!
 These Mega-Resorts at BIG.
 So the key is to find a way to minimize your walking as much as possible, the best way to do this is to choose a hotel right in the middle of things.
 And that means being on the strip.

 In fact, it means more than that.
-Some strip hotels while on the strip are actually so far at the ends of the strip they might as well be off-strip.
-Mandalay Bay, Circus Circus, The Stratosphere can all really be considered Off-Strip despite their address clearly being Las Vegas Boulevard.
+Some strip hotels, while on the strip are actually so far at the ends of the strip that they might as well be off-strip.
+Mandalay Bay, Circus Circus, and The Stratosphere can all really be considered Off-Strip despite their address clearly being Las Vegas Boulevard.
 Staying Off-Strip means whenever you want to go anywhere you will need a Taxi/Uber/Bus/Monorail.
-Most Resorts have everything you need but really, Part of the Vegas Experience in Exploring Vegas, if every time you want to pop outside to check-out the strip you need to pay $5+ for an Uber it gets tiring.
+Most Resorts have everything you need but really, Part of the Vegas Experience in Exploring Vegas, if every time you want to pop outside to check out the strip you need to pay $5+ for an Uber it gets tiring.
 And really there is no need.
 There is a Hotel to suit everyone right in the heart of the action and our list of top 10 Strip hotels will show you the perfect hotel for you.

 Top 10 Hotels On The Las Vegas Strip – Our List

 Our list is not simply a top 10.
 We have tried to include something for everyone.
-We have looked at budget, Midrange, and Highend options, considered value for money, room size, and views.
-When considering the price we never look at the bottom end rooms but what you need to spend to get a decent view, which is all part of the Vegas Experience.
+We have looked at budget, Midrange, and High-end options, and considered value for money, room size, and views.
+When considering the price we never look at the bottom-end rooms but what you need to spend to get a decent view, which is all part of the Vegas Experience.
 We have also considered Resort Facilities, and Fees, along with Location!
 This factor is so important as the strip appears very small on maps.
 This is not the case and it can take up to 10mins to walk a single Hotel block!
 In 100°F+ heat, being central is ESSENTIAL!

 So Take some time to peruse our list, It would be very easy to just put the “BEST” most expensive hotels in descending order but we wanted this list to be useful to everyone, no matter the budget and tastes.

 We have also ONLY included Resort Hotels.
 There are a number of ultra-budget options such as the Travelodge and Best Western.
 But for us, Vegas is all about the Glitz and Glamour you get from the Big Resorts.
-You can still have a great Vegas Experience staying outside a Big Casino Resort but you are just missing a bit from the experience.
+You can still have a great Vegas Experience staying outside a Big Casino Resort but you are just missing a bit of the experience.
 For only a few hundred $$ more you can be in a Tower Suite sipping pre-dinner drinks overlooking one of the most spectacular views in the world.

 Las Vegas Hotel Prices

 First of all, all the prices we quote are averages.
 Vegas hotel room Prices fluctuate like the wind.
 But we have tried to settle on a good average price.
 You might pay more when busy or less when quiet.
-We use a three $ rating next to the heading to indicate the price bracket $-Budget $-Moderate $$$-High-End but we also include a prices range for above standard rooms.
-That way you know instantly if that hotel is in your budget.
+We use a three $ rating next to the heading to indicate the price bracket $-Budget $-Moderate $$$-High-End but we also include a prices range for above-standard rooms.
+That way you know instantly if that hotel is within your budget.
 WE ALSO ALWAYS INCLUDE TAXES AND RESORT FEES!!!
 We hate resort fees, like everyone, but they are a fact of life in Vegas now.
 So we just ignore them, only looking at the bottom line price in order to compare.
 We give you this upfront.

 Overall Hotel Prices in Vegas are CHEAP.
 It may not seem this way, as they are $100’s of dollars a night but the reality is for what you are getting they are fantastic value.
-Compare to any other big city and see what you get for similar money!
+Compare it to any other big city and see what you get for similar money!

 Room Choice and the $20 Trick